dippy2214/Custom-Shaders-Scene/README.md

 ### ❓ What Are Shaders
 Shaders are small programs which run on the GPU rather than the CPU, which can be used to make a variety of effects.
 There are many different parts to shaders which are run at different parts of the render pipeline.
 The render pipeline defines exactly when each shader section is run.
-A single shader program is technically made up of each step, but for the purposes of this write up I will be calling each of the parts 'shaders' and the full shader a 'shader program'.
+A single shader is technically made up of each individual step, but for the purposes of this write up I will be calling each of the segments 'shaders' and the full shader a 'shader program'.

 ![shader pipeline](https://github.com/user-attachments/assets/43340ea9-ed24-427f-9b9b-7b0d76e2d5de)

+The above image shows off the DirectX shader pipeline and each of the steps I could interact with.
+The only truly essential steps were vertex and pixel shaders, since the rest could be automatically filled in to do nothing, but every step you see that can take an input were shaders which I could edit myself.